Labradoodles for Adoption

 - Adolescence: Between five months and two years

 - Adulthood: Between two and three years

 - Middle age: Between seven years and 10 years

 - Senior: Over 10 years

-Labradoodles need the most attention and care at the first and last stages of their life.
+Labradoodles need the most attention and care in the first and last stages of their life.
 During puppyhood, their minds are highly impressionable, which is ideal for training.
 During their senior years, Labradoodles are more susceptible to health problems, which means owners need to keep a watchful eye.

 A standard labradoodle puppy will weigh from 7-12 pounds by the time it reaches two months of age.
 By a year old, it will have grown dramatically to up to 80 pounds, depending on the size of its parents.

 Miniature Labradoodle puppies fall on the smaller and slower-growing end of the spectrum, weighing only around 4-7 pounds by the two-month mark and around 30-45 pounds by the time they’re a year old, again depending on the size of each parent.